Jump the navigation

 Although “translation” is often understood only to mean rendering words (written or spoken) in one language into another, it carries other shades of meaning, including expressing something in a different medium or form; converting or adapting something to another context, system, or even use; and moving a person or thing from one place or position elsewhere.
 This learning community will examine different conceptions of translation, exploring what unites these disparate understandings of translation–the movement across, beyond, or over–whether this movement is linguistic, scientific, or metaphorical.
 What happens in the process of translation?
 What is lost?
 Can something be gained?
 What societal forces shape what is translated and by whom?
 Alongside works about (and, perhaps, in) translation in various media, such as global literary fiction, international film, theatrical or musical productions, and podcasts, we will study relevant theories of knowledge that ask us to think about how ideas, words, and people change when moved from one context to another.
 The Introduction to Edward Said’s Orientalism will be common to all sections, though texts across sections might vary.
 While individual sections may differ in methodology and approach, each will remain grounded in the possibilities that translation opens in our thinking, our selves, and our relations with others.

-Participating Faculty: Sally Bormann, Chetna Chopra, Kaitlyn Patia, Libby Miller, Nicole Simek, Zahi Zalloua
+Participating faculty: Sally Bormann, Chetna Chopra, Zahi Zalloua

 What does it mean to tell a story?
 What roles can stories play in learning about ourselves, understanding others, and making sense of the world around us?
 How do stories shape and perpetuate cultural “knowledge” and who gets to tell those stories?
 How can technology help us tell more inclusive and creative stories?
 This course seeks to address these questions and more through a range of interdisciplinary perspectives.
 Students will examine storytelling in verbal, visual, performative, and digital formats, with the goal of developing a nuanced understanding of stories and their tellings through academic study and creative storytelling projects.
 The materials for this course will be anchored by selections from local writer Beth Piatote’s The Beadworkers.
 Visits to the Whitman College archives and the Tamástslikt Cultural Institute will showcase our local landscape of voices and stories.
-As we work through our topics in class, students will be guided by additional readings and talks from faculty with expertise in theatre, sociology, computer science, comparative literature, and writing.
+As we work through our topics in class, students will be guided by additional readings and talks from faculty with expertise in classics, dance, environmental humanities, hispanic studies, media studies, theatre, and writing.
 Students will be encouraged to create their own stories as the entire learning community collaborates to explore ways of becoming nuanced and ethical storytellers attuned to the power and responsibility that stories hold.

-Participating Faculty: Mitch Clearfield, Julia Ireland, Rob Schlegel, Doug Scarborough
+Participating Faculty: Mitch Clearfield, Moira Gresham, Julia Ireland, Rob Schlegel, Johanna Stoberock

 Academics